-In accordance with the requirements of Commercial Banking Law 《商業銀行法》,Basic Rules on Enterprise Internal Control 《企業內部控制基本規範》,Internal Control Guidelines for Commercial Banks 《商業銀行內部控制指引》) and other laws and regulations, the Company has established standardized corporate governance structure and defined the scope of rights, responsibility assignment and rules of procedures for the general meeting,Board of Directors,supervisory committee and Senior Management.
-Such organizations as Audit Committee and the Risk and Related Party Transaction Control Committee have been established under the Board of Directors to take charge of the establishment and implementation of sufficient and effective risk management and internal control system and review of the supervisory and effectiveness of such systems.
-The Supervision Committee has been established under the supervisory committee to take charge of the supervision on sufficiency and effectiveness of internal control systems of the Board of Directors and Senior Management.
+In accordance with the requirements of Commercial Banking Law (《商業銀行法》), Basic Rules on Enterprise Internal Control (《企業內部控制基本規範》), Internal Control Guidelines for Commercial Banks (《商業銀行內部控制指引》) and other laws and regulations, the Company has established standardized corporate governance structure and defined the scope of rights, responsibility assignment and rules of procedures for the general meeting, Board of Directors, supervisory committee and Senior Management.
+Such organizations as Audit Committee and the Risk and Related Party Transaction Control Committee have been established under the Board of Directors to take charge of the establishment and implementation of sufficient and effective risk management and internal control system and review of the sufficiency and effectiveness of such systems.
+The Supervision Committee has been established under the supervision on sufficiency and effectiveness of internal control systems of the Board of Directors and Senior Management.
 The risk management and internal control committee has been established under the Senior Management to take charge of the organization and coordination of internal control management as well as establishment and improvement of the concept, system and organizational structure of internal control.
+Corporate Governance